ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

 export PRIVATE_KEY=<YOUR-PRIVATE-KEY>
 ```

-Since we are deploying on Fuji our `RPC_URL` export should be:
+Since we are deploying to Fuji testnet, our `RPC_URL` export should be:

 ```zsh
 export RPC_URL=https://api.avax-test.network/ext/bc/C/rpc
 ```

-Once set, you can deploy your NFT with Forge by running the below command while adding the relevant constructor arguments of the NFT contract:
+Once set, you can deploy your NFT with Forge by running the command below while adding the relevant constructor arguments of the NFT contract:

 ```zsh
 forge create NFT --rpc-url=$RPC_URL --private-key=$PRIVATE_KEY --constructor-args <NFT-NAME> <NFT-SYMBOL>
 ```

-If successfully deployed, you will see the deploying wallet's address, the contract's address as well as the transaction hash printed to your terminal.
+Upon successful deployment, you will see the deploying wallet's address, the contract's address as well as the transaction hash printed to your terminal.

 Here's an example output from an NFT deployment.